ibsukru/zarathustra/COMPLETE_SCRIPT.md

            If I say "I am god," they'll stop me.
            Maybe kill me.
            The Programme will use them.

+Beat.

+                         MAN (V.O.)
+           They want me to come back.
+           To ask for authorization.
+           To be safe, compliant, average.

+He looks at the Woman one last time.

+                         MAN (V.O.)
+           But this is my only chance.
+           No resets.
+No next life.
+           Just this one.

 He looks back at the Woman.
 At the painting.